hydrobricks/hydrobricks-doc/doc/basics.rst

 Outputs
 -------

-There are different levels of details available from the outputs:
+The results can be accessed in different ways and with different levels of detail:

-1. The `direct outputs`_ from the model instance
+1. The `direct outputs`_ from the model instance.
-2. A `dumped netCDF file`_ containing more details for each hydro unit
+2. A `dumped netCDF file`_ containing more details for each hydro unit.
 3. :ref:`Other <others>` outputs such as the spatialized forcing or the SPOTPY outputs.